Why the Bees are important for our Survival

 Bees are important for Human Survival

 Some time ago I wrote a post on the importance of bees for our World.
-Without these helpful and busy little friends, we, humans can not survive.
+Without these helpful and busy little friends, we humans can not survive.
 They are losing their habitat and are attacked by all the pesticides which are used nowadays for the agriculture crops.
-These pesticides also harm us as big part end up in our food.
+These pesticides also harm us as a big part ends up in our food.

 A new study has come out on the effects of neonicotinoid pesticides, it harms bumblebees and also the honeybees.
 This is the biggest study done up till now and you can read on it here: published in Science.

 Some 2000 hectares were allocated to this study.
-The UK, Germany, and Hungary participated in this study which took care to present real-world conditions and the devasting effects pesticides have on the bee population.
+The UK, Germany, and Hungary participated in this study, which took care to present real-world conditions and the devastating effects pesticides have on the bee population.

 Bayer, the manufacturer of pesticides

-Whenever big money is at stake the health and even lives of living things, we are included do not forget, is unimportant.
+Whenever big money is at stake the health and even lives of living things, we are included, do not forget, are unimportant.
 Not even the survival of our planet seems to worry these big companies.
 This is similar to the attitude of Monsanto with their nasty product Roundup.
 Same story all over again.

 Another sad fact one has to add to this negative list is that bee colonies were weakened and the hives have a lesser chance to survive the winter.
 The same applies to us humans.
 When we eat food laden with chemicals over the years these toxins add up and our immune system can not cope with it anymore resulting in inflammation and then serious illness or death.